Dr. Thomas Swan has PhDs in physics and psychology and is an avid student of world history.

 Smaller changes in the climate could also enhance the rate of infection.
 While wetter and warmer weather is not a cause of malnutrition, it does allow bacteria to grow quicker.
 In Central Asia, a one degree rise in the average annual temperature increased Black Death prevalence by 59%.

 A particularly effective combination is warmer winters and cooler, wetter summers.
 Man-made global warming or El Niño effects could easily provide favorable conditions in several regions.

 The Black Death Today

 The act of painting a cross on the homes of the infected is another example of discriminatory behavior that would probably not be seen today.
-Infected people would be advised to remain in their homes, and our understanding of bacterial transmission should be enough to prevent them from carelessly infecting others.
+Infected people would be advised to remain in their homes and our understanding of bacterial transmission should be enough to prevent (a majority of) people from carelessly infecting others.

 - The evolution of a drug-resistant strain of the Yersinia Pestis bacterium.